Rodent Control

 Evict the Rats

-• Plug holes in floors and walls with wire mesh (copper, stainless, or aluminum).
+• Plug holes in floors and walls with wire mesh such as copper, stainless steel, or aluminum.

-• For holes inside, cover the mesh with spackle, plaster, or hardening sealant.
+• For interior holes, cover the mesh with spackle, plaster, or hardening sealant.

 • Repair broken windows, doors, screens, and roofs.

-• Tear down or repair dilapidated fences, sheds, and garages.
+• Repair or remove dilapidated fences, sheds, and garages.

 • Remove abandoned vehicles, appliances, construction debris, wood piles, and tires from yards.